PostgREST/postgrest/docs/references/api/openapi.rst

   COMMENT ON TABLE monotremes IS
     'Freakish mammals lay the best eggs for breakfast';

+  COMMENT ON VIEW monotremes_v IS
+    'Only the platypus is publicly visible';

   COMMENT ON COLUMN monotremes.has_venomous_claw IS
     'Sometimes breakfast is not worth it';